-One of the must-watch events of Thanksgiving Day, the annual Macy's Thanksgiving Day Parade (often shortened down to simply the "Macy's Day Parade"; founded as the "Macy's Christmas Parade" despite the date) is held in New York City every Thanksgiving, presented by the department store Macy's (duh); the NYC trek always ends in front of their 34th street location.
-Founded in 1924, it's one of the oldest Thanksgiving parades in Americanote .
-Boasting a barrage of spectacularly designed floats and balloons, spiced with dance groups, marching bands and appearances from celebrities, the parade ends with the arrival of Santa Claus and is considered by many to be the official start of the holiday season.
+One of the must-watch events of Thanksgiving Day, the annual Macy's Thanksgiving Day Parade (often shortened down to simply the "Macy's Day Parade"; founded as the Macy's Christmas Parade despite the date) is held in New York City every Thanksgiving, presented by the department store Macy's; the parade route always ends at the main entrance to the store's flagship 34th Street location.
+Launched in 1924, it is one of the longest-running Thanksgiving parades in America.note Boasting a barrage of spectacularly-designed balloons and floats, spiced with dance groups, marching bands and appearances from celebrities, the parade ends with the arrival of Santa Claus and is considered by many to be the official start of the holiday season in the United States.

-From the Turn of the Millennium onwards the parade has increasingly embraced the presence of social media, including a 2006-07 poll for viewers' favorite floats and balloons on the NBCUniversal-owned iVillage, utilization of the Shazam and Zeebox (now Beamly) apps, and a brief stint with iTunes in 2012.
+From the Turn of the Millennium onwards the parade has increasingly embraced the presence of the internet, including a 2006-07 poll for viewers' favorite floats and balloons on the NBCUniversal-owned iVillage, utilization of the Shazam and Zeebox (now Beamly) apps, and a brief stint with iTunes in 2012.
 Despite all this, they haven't lost touch with their roots, and are known to acknowledge it during the parade itself, most often during milestone celebrations; in conjunction with that they'll usually bring out a recreation of a long-retired balloon (though nowadays this will mostly be because said balloon will be ported to Universal Orlando the following month for the Macy's Holiday Paradenote , making for a Negated Moment of Awesome on the part of NBCUniversal).

-What's also worth noting is that while it has featured particularly egregious Enforced Plugging and Product Placement, especially from The '80s onwards, the parade (along with the older Gimbels/Ikea/Dunkin' Donuts parade, though it's affectionately referred to as simply "The Philly Parade") could be the Ur-Example/Trope Maker/Trope Codifier for Trope Co.
+What's also worth noting is that while it has featured particularly egregious Enforced Plugging and Product Placement, especially from The '80s onwards, the parade (along with Philadelphia's older Gimbels/Ikea/Dunkin' Donuts parade, affectionately referred to as simply "The Philly Parade") could be the Ur-Example/Trope Maker/Trope Codifier for Trope Co.
 Trope of the Week.
 And while at least 90% of modern usage of this trope is for egregiously gratituous Product Placement (often during sports programs), the Macy's Parade has been run mostly by Macy's employees since day 1.
 Even the celebrities that appear have to become Macy's employees just for the week.

 Official site.
 More detailed info can be found, as always, on That Other Wiki here.
 The parade's fascinating history, along with some of the more interesting bits, was also acknowledged by NBC in a prime-time special aired in conjunction with its 85th anniversary in 2011, and that has been uploaded in its entirety on YouTube.